 Here are the different types of bankruptcies for business and the situations where they apply.

 Chapter 7: Liquidation.

-This type of bankruptcy is used when debts are just too overwhelming to come back from.
+This type of business bankruptcy is used when debts are just too overwhelming to come back from.
 It’s also used when a business has no assets, for example, if it is mainly skill-based and doesn’t have much physical property to offer.
 In Chapter 7, the court will give possession of the business’ assets to a trustee, who will distribute them to the creditors until debts are paid.
 Once liquidation is complete, the company will be released from debt obligation, which is called a “discharge.”

 Chapter 11: Reorganization.

 If you think your business can turn things around, Chapter 11 is one of the different types of business bankruptcy you can consider.
 With Chapter 11, you’ll submit a reorganization plan that shows how you’ll change your business plan to repay your creditors.
 The court will approve the plan and appoint a trustee to oversee it.
 The trustee is often the owner of the business, but this is not always the case.

 Chapter 11 business bankruptcy is very complex, takes a long time to move through the courts and is expensive.
 The repayment plan can be for long periods of time and can stretch to 20 years or more.
 And after all that, it won’t necessarily succeed.
 However, Chapter 11 does avoid you having to close your company – although filing Chapter 7 always remains an option.
 Public companies often choose Chapter 11 because it allows them a chance to become profitable again and to provide value to their shareholders.
 If you are still committed to your business and believe you can make changes that will result in profitability, Chapter 11 could be your best bet.